 What is Microsoft Teams Phone?

-If you are like many businesses these days, you are considering or have recently transitioned to using cloud services that offer a more effective approach to productivity and cost savings.
-However, one thing you might not have considered in your transition is a cloud phone system.
-Of the many tools available, Microsoft 365 offers Teams Phone (Voice).
-This is a cloud-based phone solution that offers many of the same capabilities of a typical phone service, but entirely in the cloud.
-If you are already using Microsoft 365, a next logical step to completing the transition to cloud services solutions is migrating to Teams Phone (Voice).
+If your company is like many businesses these days, you are considering or have recently transitioned to using cloud services that offer a more effective approach to productivity and cost savings.
+However, one thing you may not have considered in your transition is a cloud phone system.
+Microsoft 365 offers Teams Phone (formerly referred to as Teams Voice) – a cloud-based solution that offers many of the same capabilities of a typical phone service, but entirely in the cloud.
+If you are already using Microsoft 365, a logical next step to completing the transition to the cloud is migrating to Teams Phone.

 What are Teams Phone Features?